Best Dental Practice Loans

 Term loans provide a single lump sum of funding at the time of approval, which is then repaid in regular payments over a set period of time.
 They may or may not require collateral, depending on the loan provider and their requirements, and are a popular option for dental office financing.

-When you’re ready to start a new practice — or acquire an existing one — you can follow these five steps to secure a loan and purchase your practice.
+When you’re ready to start a new practice — or acquire an existing one — you can follow these five steps to help secure a loan and purchase your practice.

 1. Decide what kind of practice you want to open.

 • Acquiring an existing practice in full, taking complete ownership.
 Gain full control over an established practice with built-in clients and income.
-This can be expensive, and lenders will want to see business plans indicate the practice will be profitable under your leadership.
+This can be expensive, and lenders will want to see business plans that indicate the practice will be profitable under your leadership.

 2. Prepare your financial documents